jdelrue/info_grid/docs/capacity_reservation/examples/quake3-server.md

 ## Summary

 - Convert docker image into flist
-- Create the containers on 0-OS
+- Create the container on 0-OS
-- Create a reverse proxy to expose PeerTube to the public

 ### Convert docker image into flist